Logius-standaarden/API-Design-Rules/DesignRules.md

             <li> Step 1: The API MUST meet the prerequisets to be tested.
 These include that an OAS file is publicly available, parsable, all $refs are resolvable and paths are defined.</li>
             <li> Step 2: Check if paths are present in the OpenAPI Specification.</li>
             <li> Step 3: Loop al paths and check if it ends with a slash ("/").</li>
             <li> Step 4: Check all paths with a get request and without parameters.
-They should resolve in HTTP 404.</li>
+They SHOULD resolve in HTTP 404.</li>
          </ul>
       </dd>
    </dl>